zhiqic/Rethinking-Counting/README.md

 ## TensorFlow
 We provide TensorFlow plugin and appropriate Python wrappers that can be used to directly replace the `tf.contrib.layers.conv2d` function.
-Note our C++/CUDA code natively supports only NCHW format for input, please update your TensorFlow models to use this format.
+Note our C++/CUDA code natively supports only NCHW format for input.
+Please update your TensorFlow models to use this format.

 Requirements and dependency libraries for TensorFlow plugin:
  * Python (tested on Python2.7 and Python3.5)